Home Page

 This picture appeared in a 1945 magazine article about RCA's early television development.
 The camera shown next to the receiver is identical to the drawing in the CBS schematic mentioned above.

-In 1931 RCA created its first test pattern, used to find determine how much detail could be seen in a 60 line picture.
+In 1931 RCA created its first test pattern, used to determine how much detail could be seen in a 60 line picture.

 We have constructed a mechanical flying spot scanner camera to use with this set.